 Once in Northern Cyprus you may want to get to Turkey.
 One of the possible ways is by ferry, which runs from Tasucu to Kyrenia 6 days a week.

 The main airport in Northern Cyprus is the Ercan International Airport.
 All regular international flights outside of Turkey are not non-stop, they require an intermediate landing at a Turkish airport.

 To save money on accommodation in Cyprus consider using Airbnb as it provides great options with prices starting from 24 EUR if you book in advance.
-While hostels aren’t as widespread as elsewhere expect to pay around 12 EUR per night for a dorm room.
+While hostels aren’t as widespread as elsewhere they generally cost around 12 EUR per night for a dorm room.
 Even though WiFi is usually a standard option, it’s not common to find hostels with free breakfast.
 Budget hotels start at around 45 EUR for a twin/double and go up from there.
-For a private home or apartment, expect to pay at least 70 EUR per night.
+For a private home or apartment, you will pay between 60-70 EUR per night.